Bloivating-Major/KODR/README.md

 - **Documenting Daily Progress**: Updates shared on GitHub, LinkedIn, and Twitter
 - **Goal-setting**: Setting and reviewing goals every three days for accountability

+# Week 01 - Basics of Git and Github and Collaboration

 <details>
-<summary style="display: inline; font-size: 20px; font-weight: 700; cursor: pointer;" title="Click on me to Expand">Week 01 - Basics of Git and Github and Collaboration</summary>
+<summary style="display: inline; font-size: 20px; font-weight: 700; cursor: pointer;" title="Click on me to Expand">Click to Expand Week 01 Details</summary>

 ## 📚 [ Week 01 - Basics of Git and Github and Collaboration](./Week%201/)